 Minority Interest.
 In June 1997, CRA established and purchased a controlling interest in NeuCo, which provides applications consulting services and a family of neural network software solutions and complementary applications for fossil-fired electric utilities.
-Minority interest in the loss of NeuCo decreased from \$133,000 in the twenty-four weeks ended May 15, 1998 to \$33,000 in the twenty-four weeks ended May 15, 1998 to \$33,000 in the twenty-four weeks ended May 15, 1908 to allocate continued losses of NeuCo to the minority interest holders as their minority interest accounts have been reduced to zero.
+Minority interest in the loss of NeuCo decreased from \$133,000 in the twenty-four weeks ended May 15, 1998 to \$33,000 in the twenty-four weeks ended May 14, 1999 due to CRA's inability to allocate continued losses of NeuCo to the minority interest holders as their minority interest accounts have been reduced to zero.